What Are The Standard Curtain Sizes (Size Chart Included)

 Window width

 To find out the size of curtains you need, you first need to measure the width of your window.
-Take a tape measure and measure from the point where your window joins your wall on one side, to where the window joins the wall on the opposite side.
+Take a tape measure and measure from the point where your window joins your wall on one side to where the window joins the wall on the opposite side.

-Now add 24 inches to your measurement to give you the total width size of curtains you need.
+Now add 24 inches to your measurement to give you the total width size of the curtains you need.
 24 inches is added to account for the amount of fabric that will need to overhang at either side of the window.

 For example, if your window measurement was 60 inches, you need to add 24 inches to give you a total of 84 inches.
-84 inches is the minimum width of curtain you should buy.
+84 inches is the minimum width of the curtain you should buy.
 Ideally, the size of the curtain width you buy should be 1.5 or 2 times the width of your window, as this will ensure the curtains look full when they are open.

 If you are torn between two width sizes for your curtains, always opt for the larger set.
 It is much better to have curtains that are too wide rather than curtains that do not meet in the middle when you close them.